 We went for plants not yet invaded by armies of bugs (you can tell instantly if they are because they will be crawling with them like a disease).
-Butter snapped the flowers from the central spikes by hand, while I looked inside each flower for bugs and then snipped my batch with a pair of scissors, leaving plenty of flowers on each spike before moving on to the next plant.
+Butter snapped a few flowers from each central spike by hand, while I looked inside each flower for bugs and then snipped my batch with a pair of scissors, leaving plenty of flowers on each spike before moving on to the next plant.

 Reproductive Structures: To Eat or Not to Eat?